CrayLabs/SmartSim-Zoo/thetagpu/README.md

-In this case, we create three replicas of the same model through the ``Experiment.create_ensemble()`` function. ``CobaltBatchSettings`` are created to specify resources for the entire batch. ``AprunSettings`` are created to specify how each member within the batch should be launched.
+In this case, we create three replicas of the same model through the ``Experiment.create_ensemble()`` function. ``CobaltBatchSettings`` are created to specify resources for the entire batch. ``MpirunSettings`` are created to specify how each member within the batch should be launched.

 Before running the example, be sure to change the ``account`` number in the